hesl-seu/v2sim-wiki/usage/4_results.md

 **NOTE:** Some items may not be available becasuse the corresponding statistic item is not selected when configuring the project, and thus it is not produced.

-**Compare two results:** Use `gui_cmp.py` to show two results in the same page, which makes it easier for you to identify the difference.
+**Compare two results:** In start-up window, turn to "Tool" menu and select "Result comparer..." item to show two results in the same page, which makes it easier for you to identify the difference.
 Just like the following image:

 ![gui_cmp](../imgs/9.png)